 Veiled Christ

 The Veiled Christ is a marble sculpture created in 1753 by Giuseppe Sanmartino, exhibited in the Cappella Sansevero, Naples, Italy.
-The sculpture depicts the figure of Christ covered in a veil, revealing the details of the human form beneath.
+The Marble Veiled Christ Statue depicts the figure of Christ covered in a veil, revealing the details of the human form beneath.
 The sculpture is considered one of the world’s most remarkable sculptures and is a testament to Sanmartino’s mastery of the art of veiled sculptures.

 Veiled Vestal